iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 The biggest obstacle to studying primacy bias is the compute resources required.
 Training time scales linearly with replay ratio, and a high replay ratio is necessary to extract maximal information per sample and to recover after each reset.
 To work around this, we present an MVP: Minimum Viable Primacy (bias).

-We use a modified version of the Frozen Lake environment, provided by Farama Gymnasium [6] we a DQN model (the first model to popularize a replay buffer) [7] based on the CleanRL implementation [8].
+We use a modified version of the Frozen Lake environment provided by Farama Gymnasium [6] with a DQN model (the first model to popularize a replay buffer) [7] based on the CleanRL implementation [8].

 ### 2x2 Switching Frozen Lake